liucharlie213/liucharlie213/README.md

-- 👋 Hi, I’m @liucharlie213
+- 👋 Hi, I’m Charlie!
-- 👀 I’m interested in ... full stack development and software engineering!
+- 👀 I’m interested in software engineering!
-- 🌱 I’m currently learning ...
-HMTL, CSS, and Javascript!
+- 🌱 I’m currently learning C, HMTL, CSS, and Javascript!

 <!---
 liucharlie213/liucharlie213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.